Create Maps that Show Quantitative Values in Tableau

-In the Data pane, under Measures, double-click Latitude and Longitude.
+In the Data pane, double-click Latitude and Longitude.

 Latitude is added to the Rows shelf, and Longitude is added to the Columns shelf.
 A map view with one data point is created.

-From Dimensions, drag ID to Detail on the Marks card.
+From the Data pane, drag ID to Detail on the Marks card.
 If a warning dialog appears, click Add all members.

 A lower level of detail is added to the view.

-From Measures, drag Magnitude^10 to Size on the Marks card.
+From the Data pane, drag Magnitude^10 to Size on the Marks card.

 You now have a proportional symbol map.
 The larger data points represent earthquakes with larger magnitudes, and the smaller data points represent earthquakes with smaller magnitudes.

-From Measures, drag Magnitude to Colour on the Marks card.
+From the Data pane, drag Magnitude to Colour on the Marks card.

-On the Marks card, click Colour > Edit Colors.
+On the Marks card, click Colour > Edit Colours.